slaclab/pydm/docs/source/index.rst

 PyDM - Python Display Manager
 =============================

-PyDM is a PyQt-based framework for building user interfaces for control systems.
+PyDM is a Python-Qt based framework for building user interfaces for control systems.

 The goal is to provide a no-code, drag-and-drop system to make simple screens, as well as a straightforward python framework to build complex applications.